karel-burda/timers/README.md

 Then, you can run the default test target (e.g. `make test` or `RUN_TESTS` in the Visual Studio) or own custom target `run-all-tests-verbose` (which is recommended).

+If you want to debug tests and beyond, run the target `timers-tests` manually.

 # Branch Model
 Project is using git workflow, this includes `master`, `develop`, feature (prefix `feature/`) and bugfix (`bugfix/`) branches, and `release/` for stable releases.